SMS Sabah: Leadership

-Facilities

-In accordance with the status of SMESH as a top school in Sabah, SMESH was equipped with completed facilities. the permanent campus of SMESH has a main hall, four science labs, three workshops, a computer lab, a sports complex, a Muslim prayer hall and two blocks of student accommodation.
-In addition to Internet access points installed at strategic places around the school, students were given permission to bring own laptops to the school under a set of terms and conditions set by the school.

 Achievements

 Since 1984, SMESH has recorded numerous achievements at various fields and levels.
 In academic, SMESH was made the best school in Sabah for 2018 based on SPM 2017 results.
 In co-curricular activities, SMESH has been the top school in district-level Interschool Sports Championship.
 SMESH also received a gold medal in Fully Residential School International Symposium, the recent being in 2018.
 In administration and finance, SMESH was given a clean audit by the Auditor General.

 Alumni

 Since 1984, SMESH has produced hundreds of notable alumni.
 One of them has been Isnaraissah Munirah Majilis who is Member of Parliament for Kota Belud and Deputy Minister of Energy, Technology, Science, Climate Change and Environment since 2018.